MV Dunedin Star: Loss

 The ships reached Dunedin Star on 1 or 2 December.
-Nerine launched some of its supply-laden Carley floats to reach the shore party, but the strong current swept them away.
-It moved closer to the shore, launched its remaining floats and returned to Walvis Bay.
-Temeraire launched its motor boat and took 10 men off Dunedin Star, but the boat shipped a lot of water which stopped its motor.
+Nerine launched some of her supply-laden Carley floats to reach the shore party, but the strong current swept them away.
+She moved closer to the shore, launched her remaining floats and returned to Walvis Bay.
+Temeraire launched her motor boat and took 10 men off Dunedin Star, but the boat shipped a lot of water which stopped her motor.
 The Norwegian boatmen then rowed for an hour-and-a-half to Manchester Division, which took the 10 survivors aboard.
 The Norwegians were now so exhausted that Temeraire had to take them and their boat back aboard.
 The next day Sir Charles Elliot arrived.
-Temeraire again lowered its motorboat, which in four trips rescued the remaining 32 men from Dunedin Star and transferred them all to Sir Charles Elliot.
+Temeraire again lowered her motorboat, which in four trips rescued the remaining 32 men from Dunedin Star and transferred them all to Sir Charles Elliot.
 In the heavy sea the tug then struggled to get alongside Manchester Division to transfer all of the rescued men except Captain Lee and his chief and second engineers, who were taken aboard Nerine.

-On 3 December, Sir Charles Elliot left to return to Walvis Bay, but about 0600 hrs the next morning it grounded just north of Rocky Point.
-Most of its crew managed to swim ashore through the strong current, but First Officer Angus McIntyre and deckhand Mathias Korabseb did not survive.
+On 3 December, Sir Charles Elliot left to return to Walvis Bay, but about 06h00 the next morning she grounded just north of Rocky Point.
+Most of her crew managed to swim ashore through the strong current, but First Officer Angus McIntyre and deckhand Mathias Korabseb did not survive.

-At 1400 hrs on 3 December, a South African Air Force Lockheed Ventura coastal patrol aircraft was sent from Cape Town to drop supplies on the beach for the survivors.
-At about 1620 hrs the pilot, Captain Immins Naude, found the beach.
+At 14h00 on 3 December, a South African Air Force Lockheed Ventura coastal patrol aircraft was sent from Cape Town to drop supplies on the beach for the survivors.
+At about 16h20 the pilot, Captain Immins Naude, found the beach.
 His crew dropped the supplies but most were destroyed on impact.
 Naude landed on a nearby flat piece of land with the intention of rescuing some of the remaining survivors on the beach.
-Unfortunately, the land was a salt pan disguised by desert sand.
+Unfortunately, the land was a salt pan obscured by desert sand.
 The next day it was discovered that the Ventura's undercarriage had sunk through the crusted surface of the salt, damaging the aircraft and leaving it stuck in the sand.

 Three other SAAF Venturas flew supply missions to drop water, food and other emergency supplies.
 They often flew several flights a day to the survivors on the beach.
 At times they also dropped supplies to Captain Smith's land convoy on the way from Windhoek to the beach.
 On 8 December Captain Smith's land convoy reached Rocky Point and Sir Charles Elliot's survivors and took them to a makeshift landing strip.
 There Lt Col PS Joubert landed a Ventura and picked up the tug's surviving crew.